Mutation bias: Scientific context

-Examples of mutation biases
+Types

 Transition-transversion bias

 The canonical DNA nucleotides include 2 purines (A and G) and 2 pyrimidines (T and C).
 In the molecular evolution literature, the term transition is used for nucleotide changes within a chemical class, and transversion for changes from one chemical class to the other.
 Each nucleotide is subject to one transition (e.g., T to C) and 2 transversions (e.g., T to A or T to G).

 Because a site (or a sequence) is subject to twice as many transversions as transitions, the total rate of transversions for a sequence may be higher even when the rate of transitions is higher on a per-path basis.
 In the molecular evolution literature, the per-path rate bias is typically denoted by κ (kappa), so that, if the rate of each transversion is u, the rate of each transition is κu.
 Then, the aggregate rate ratio (transitions to transversions) is R = (1 * κu) / (2 * u) = κ / 2.
 For instance, in yeast, κ ~ 1.2, therefore the aggregate bias is R = 1.2 / 2 = 0.6, whereas in E. coli, κ ~ 4 so that R ~ 2.

 In a variety of organisms, transition mutations occur several-fold more frequently than expected under uniformity.
 The bias in animal viruses is sometimes much more extreme, e.g., 31 of 34 nucleotide mutations in a recent study in HIV were transitions.
 As noted above, the bias toward transitions is weak in yeast, and appear to be absent in the grasshopper Podisma pedestris.